 Thank you for your interest in the Technische Universität Berlin (TU Berlin) website.
 The protection of the personal data of visitors to the TU Berlin website is very important to us.
-We therefore would like to inform you about data privacy at our university.
+We therefore would like to inform you about data privacy for these websites.

 Data privacy addresses issues concerning personal data.
 According to Article 4 no. 1 of the General Data Protection Regulation (GDPR), these are data referring to an identified or identifiable individual, in other words all data which could be used to identify you.
 This applies to data such as your name, private address, email address, and telephone number but also to usage data such as your IP address.